fbpx

 3: Mobile Practice App

 An app can be downloaded from Playstore.
 However, the app does not contain all the questions.
-Use the Detailed Questions PDF link, to see ALL the questions (and answers) you may be asked.
+Use the Theory Test Question links in the previous section, to access ALL the questions (and answers) in the test.

 *Note*: You must have your own bike for this test.
 The centre does not provide any.